nick-nugat/nick-nugat.github.io/content/Hashing.md

 1. use another location in hash table
 2. change hash table structure so array can represent more than one value

+#### Three kinds of locations on hash table
+1. occupied
+2. empty (null or never contained anything)
+3. available